IPMUCD3/ipmucd3.github.io/info.md

 [ADS](https://ui.adsabs.harvard.edu/user/libraries/Ud0Gd-jfQh6WoF0mqlCxXw){:target="_blank"}
 (Please contact Katya Vovk if your publication is missing)

+## CD3 official logo
+You can generate the official logo using Google font "Chango" and color #3ec70b.

 ## Affiliation & Acknowledgement

 If you are a member, in your relevant publication please use the institutional affiliation: